tandemdude/hikari-lightbulb/docs/source/guides/plugins.rst

 =====================

-You can register a separate error handler function for all the commands within a given plugin using the supplied :obj:`lightbulb.plugins.Plugin.error_handler` method.
+You can register a separate error handler function for all the commands within a given plugin using the supplied :obj:`lightbulb.plugins.Plugin.set_error_handler` method.
 This method can be used as a second order decorator or called as a normal function with the function to set the plugin's error handler to.
 As with the ``listener`` and ``remove_hook`` methods, you can provide a ``bind`` kwarg to define whether or not the function should be bound to the plugin.